Weaste: Landmarks

 St Luke's Church is a Grade II* listed building designed by George Gilbert Scott where Emily Pankhurst, the women's suffragette leader, was married.

 Between 1901 and 2011, Salford Red Devils Rugby League club played their homes games at the Willows off Weaste Lane.
 In 2012 the club moved to the Salford City Stadium in Barton-upon-Irwell.

 Weaste Cemetery was opened in 1857 as Salford's first public municipal cemetery and as of February 2025 remains one of four cemeteries in Salford.
 Musical conductor Sir Charles Hallé, 19th-century lifesaver Mark Addy, Eddie Colman—one of the Manchester United Busby Babes who died in the Munich air disaster—and Ferdinand Stanley, who rode in the Charge of the Light Brigade, are all buried in Weaste Cemetery.

 Transport

 Weaste tram stop serves the area as part of the Manchester Metrolink tram system.
 It is on the Eccles line.

 Weaste is not served by a train station since the closure of Weaste railway station in the 1940s.

 The A57 (Eccles New Road) passes through Weaste, which lies close to the M602 motorway.

 Notable residents

 Albert Finney, the BAFTA award-winning actor famous for films such as Tom Jones and Murder on the Orient Express grew up in Weaste on Gore Crescent.
+Mary Fauriel Lockett, pharmacologist, radiologist and missionary, was born in Weaste.